 Ear acupuncture

-What is auriculotherapy?
+What is ear acupuncture?

-Auriculotherapy for withdrawal symptoms and other complaints
+Ear acupuncture for withdrawal symptoms and other complaints

-It is widely known that acupuncture can be helpful in quitting smoking.
-The treatment used for this is auriculotherapy.
-It has been shown that auriculotherapy is particularly effective for addictions.
+It is well known that acupuncture can help with quitting smoking.
+The treatment used for this is ear acupuncture.
+It has been shown that ear acupuncture is particularly effective for addictions.
 It not only reduces cravings but also alleviates withdrawal symptoms.
-For this reason - to reduce cravings for something - auriculotherapy can also be a good support for people who want to lose weight.
+For this reason – to reduce cravings for something – ear acupuncture can also be a good support for people who want to lose weight.
 It moderates the desire to eat.
-In addition, it is a suitable method for psychological or emotional complaints.
-But also (chronic) pain and allergies are often well treated with auriculotherapy.

 How does it work?

 Depending on the complaint, small acupuncture needles are placed on the ear.
-These remain in place for fifteen to thirty minutes.
+These needles remain in place for fifteen to thirty minutes.
 Often, so-called ear seeds are then placed to extend the treatment.
 These are small buttons that remain in place for about a week.
 The acupuncturist puts a sticker over them so you can shower and swim as usual.